 5. Once all of the above has been submitted, reviewed and approved, only then is the College able to complete the I-20 for the student to take to the U. S. embassy.
 Please Note!
 Our government does not permit new initial I-20's to be completed more than 120 days prior to the first day of the term the student plans to attend SCF.
-If the student has submitted all documents early the International Student Services Office will be required to wait until the 120 day limit has been reached.
+If the student has submitted all documents early the Admissions and Records Office will be required to wait until the 120 day limit has been reached.

-6. There is a SEVIS fee for all international students.
+6. There is a SEVIS fee for all F-1 students.

-After the admissions process has been completed and the student has received the SEVIS I-20 packet from the SCF International Student Services Office, the student must complete the SEVIS I-901 Form and pay the $200.00 (U.S.Dollars) fee.
+After the admissions process has been completed and the student has received the SEVIS I-20 packet from the SCF, the student must complete the SEVIS I-901 Form and pay..
 The receipt from paying the SEVIS I-901 fee is required for the interview at the U.S. embassy.
 Please Note: This fee is in addition to the normal interview fees the embassy may charge.
 (A relative, sponsor or friend from the U.S. may pay this for the student.)

-By using the internet, students are required to go to the Department of Homeland Security
+Students are required to go to the Department of Homeland Security (DHS) website at

 8. Once the student has completed the above requirements, plans for housing can be made.
-SCF does not have student dormitories.
-Students need to locate their own housing: Our Local Housing page gives suggestions to help locate available housing.
+SCF does not have student dormitories and students need to locate their own housing: Our Local Housing page gives suggestions to help locate available housing.

 9. The U.S. government permits students to arrive in the U.S. up to 30 days prior to the start of classes.
-This time is invaluable to take any placement tests, register for classes, go through Orientation, become familiar with the area, find housing, and attend the required immigration meeting.
+This time is invaluable to take any placement tests, register for classes, go through New Student Orientation, become familiar with the area, and find housing.